 What happens after I give my employer notice of the injury?

 If you’ve taken immediate action to tell your employer about the accident and injury, the next step under the PA workers compensation law is for the insurance company to open an investigation.

 At that point, once you’ve triggered a filing under the Pennsylvania Workers Compensation Act, the insurance company can approve or deny that claim.
 If approved, you should begin to receive payments equal to two-thirds of your average weekly wage.

 Even though it is your responsibility to report your injury immediately to your employer, you must be mindful of your rights during this critical period.

 Read all documents carefully and have them reviewed by a lawyer who knows PA workers comp laws so that you don’t give up your rights without realizing it.

-The employer will likely ask for an authorization for medical records and an employee verification form.
+The employer will likely ask for an authorization for medical records and an employment verification form.
 You should be prepared to sign both of these to get the benefits you’re entitled to under the Pennsylvania Workers Compensation Act.

 However, if you are presented with a supplemental agreement or a final receipt, be wary of signing these without a lawyer’s review.

 A supplemental form might include language stating that your benefits are terminated.
 You should never sign this form until you’re fully recovered from your injury.

 Payments to an injured worker include medical expenses like medical equipment, lab tests, medicine, doctor’s visits, and surgery.
 That employee could also be entitled to partial, total, or permanent disability payments.